armaandamani/TA-Trading-Algo/README.md

 ## Disclaimer

 This script is provided for educational purposes only and does not constitute financial advice.
 Cryptocurrency trading involves significant risks, including the potential loss of capital.
 Test the script thoroughly in a demo environment before using it with real funds.
+Though, please understand that this script will not provide accurate results during backtesting.